-- inserting and removing an aid - using hearing aid controls where available for changing volume, activating a telecoil etc - replacing a hearing aid battery - proper storage of an aid when not being used - cleaning and basic trouble shooting a hearing aid.
+- inserting and removing an aid - using hearing aid controls where available for changing volume, activating a telecoil etc. - replacing a hearing aid battery - proper storage of an aid when not being used - cleaning and basic trouble shooting a hearing aid.

-Staff should be competent in the basic hearing aid management skills relevant to their role as demonstrated in Part B of the video Hearing Assistance in Aged Care and as stated in the prompt cards.
+Staff should be competent in the basic hearing aid management skills relevant to their role as demonstrated in Part B of the video Hearing Assistance in Aged Care or in online HEARnet Learning Hearing Assistance course, and as stated in the prompt cards.
 (See Module 1: Instructional video and related material)